naeimzarei/fashionxproject/deliverables/functional-spec/functional-spec.md

     * View their own posts
     * Delete or modify their posts
     * View posts by other influencers
     * Account flag: influencer
-3. Moderator
-    * Access to adminstrative panel
-    * Ability to approve or reject posts made by influencers
-    * Account Flag: moderator
-4. Administrator
+3. Administrator
     * Access to administrative panel
     * Ability to approve or reject posts made by influencers
-    * Ability to remove or add moderator access to accounts
     * Flag: administrator

 ## General Requirements
 1. Header
-    * Header for fashionxproject should be present on all influencer pages.
+    * Header for shopherlook should be present on all influencer pages.
     * Required Fields: total clicks, four buttons (home, profile, submit, shop).
-    * Note: these fields will not be present on the home page of fashionxproject.
+    * Note: these fields will not be present on the home page of shopherlook.
 2. Footer
-    * Footer for fashionxproject should be present on all influencer pages.
+    * Footer for shopherlook should be present on all influencer pages.
     * All of the following must be present in all pages except the home page: About Us, Sign Up to Newsletter, Privacy Policy, Terms of Service, Cookie Policy
 3. Error pages
     * Making these error messages user friendly